tanibi/Northwest-Market/README.md

 ->Forgot page is not totally implemented as we need database to implement that page.

-We are using Firebase Database to store users data.
+->We are using Firebase Database to store users data.

+->Also, we implemented the forgot password function.